CodingItWrong/codingitwrong.com/_posts/2022-02-15-escaping-the-tech-giants.md

 I used to be a very heavy Twitter user, and lighter on Facebook.
 But because of their documented use of surveillance, behavior manipulation, and lack of moderation of harmful content, I deleted my Facebook account, and stopped using Twitter.
 Instead, I switched to Mastodon, an open-source social network.
 Mastodon has different servers and clients; I use the [mastodon.technology](https://mastodon.technology) server and the [Toot!](https://apps.apple.com/us/app/toot/id1229021451) iOS client.
 To get updates from news sources that don't have Mastodon accounts, I use [Feedly](https://feedly.com/) to follow RSS feeds.

+**UPDATE:** in 2022 the mastodon.technology instance shut down, and I started a personal instance at https://tdd.social

 <a name="video"></a>
 # Video Editing: iMovie -> Kdenlive